Aluminum Seamless tube vs Welded Tubes: Difference, Manufacturing process & Applications

 7075 / 7050 / 7055200 – 1500 mm25 – 300 mm1000 – 18000 mm

-Welded Aluminum Tube Manufacturing Methods
+Welded Aluminum Tube Forms and Applications

 Although seamless tubes provide superior mechanical consistency, welded aluminum tubing remains highly important because of its flexibility and lower production cost.